 Disclosing Photo Locations: How Much Information is Too Much?

-In the summer of 2010 I had the good fortune to join a several fine photographers (Charlie Cramer, Mike Osborne, and Karl Kroeber) for a few days shooting in the Tuolumne/Tioga Pass area of Yosemite National Park.
-Getting to spend time with photographers who have so much experience and knowledge of Yosemite was inspiring, and I’m grateful for the chance to join them.
+In the summer of 2010 I had the good fortune to join friends and fellow photographers (Charlie Cramer, Mike Osborne, and Karl Kroeber) for a few days of photography in the Tuolumne Meadows/Tioga Pass area of Yosemite National Park.
+Spending time with photographers who have so much experience and knowledge of Yosemite is always inspiring, and I was grateful to join them.

-Mikes’ comments have caused me to think quite a bit about this issue.
-First, a few words of self-defense, but then some changes that I decided to make here at the blog and in other places where I share my photographs.
+Mike’s comments caused me to think quite a bit about this issue.
+First, a few words of self-defense, but then some changes that I made at my website, on social media, and in other places where I share my photographs.

-As we sat in a motel room talking about this, my first thought was, more or less, “How can my little photography blog have any serious effect?”
-Meanwhile, Charlie was on his laptop looking up web rankings for various photography web sites and blogs.
-Now no site like this one is going to get hundreds of thousands of hits, but it surprised me quite a bit when he pointed out that I get more traffic than some fairly well-known photographers.
-So perhaps it is possible that some of what I post could have an effect.
+As we sat around the motel room talking about this, my first thought was, more or less, “How can my little photography blog have any serious effect!?”
+Meanwhile, Charlie was on his laptop looking up web rankings for various photography websites and blogs.
+He pointed out that I got more traffic in those days than some fairly well-known photographers.
+So perhaps it was possible that what I post could have a larger effect than I imagined.
 This was a new realization.

-Another thought was that these places are not “just photographs” for me – in my mind they are almost always connected to stories.
-While another person might look at the photographs purely as images of subjects and places, for me they are also associated very specifically with the situations and conditions in which the photographs were made.
-When I look at the black and white photograph of trees along the shoreline of a lake that I posted recently, I recall the choice to be there at this time on this morning, the recognition that the sound in the cold early morning air reminded me of autumn, running into a ranger who apparently thought that I had illegally camped overnight at this spot, and the process of slowly considering how to compose a photograph of this scene.
-And I want to tell those stories.
+Another defense was that these places are not “just photographs” for me — in my mind they are almost always connected to stories — and I like to tell stories!
+While another person might look at the photographs purely as images of subjects and places, for me they are strongly associated with the circumstances and conditions of making the photographs, who was there with me, and more.
+When I look at a black and white photograph of trees along the shoreline of a lake, I recall the choice to be there at that time on that morning, how that choice caused me to miss some friends photographing nearby “in the neighborhood,” the sound in the cold early morning air that suggested autumn, running into a ranger who thought that I had illegally camped overnight at this spot, and the process of considering how to compose a photograph of this scene.
+And I want to tell those stories!

-Several times during the weeks before I wrote this, people had contacted me to ask about photographing a location shown in one of my photographs.
-Several weeks ago one person asked about a particular photograph and seemed to want some pretty specific details about the location – and the follow-up messages sounded to me a bit like a request for information about “where to put the tripod” in order to re-create my photograph.
-(I don’t have a problem with people using the photographs of others as a learning tool or for inspiration, but in the end the goal is to photograph the subject in your own personal way.)
+Several times during the weeks before I began to write this article, people contacted me to ask about photographing locations seen in my photographs.
+Recently a person asking about one photograph wanted specific details about the location, and the follow-up messages sounded to me like a request for information about “where to put the tripod” in order to re-create my photograph.
+(I don’t have a problem with people using the photographs of others as a learning tool or for inspiration, and even with your tripod in the same spot, you and I will produce different photographs.)

 Thanks for your understanding.
 And thanks, Mike, for encouraging me to think about this.